 For its final model year, the C4 ‘Vette saw a huge, desirable underhood change: A newly optional small-block V8 called LT-4 rated at 330 hp, optional computer-controlled dampers, and a pair of special editions.
 A silver model called simply Collector Edition marked the end of the C4, while the blue and white Grand Sport came standard with the LT-4.

 The Grand Sport is the one to have — so much so that Chevy most recently copied the package for 2017.
 Just 1,000 are said to have been built, though they show up for sale often.
-Here’s one with 24,000 miles — enough to enjoy the power without worry.
+Here’s one with 36,000 miles from a private seller– enough to enjoy the power without worry.